lenjoseph/langgraph_equity_research/README.md

 The entrypoint of the graph vaidates that the ticker is valid using yfinance.
 Once the ticker is vaidated, research agents are executed in parallel.
 When all agents have executed, a aggregator agent synthesizes overall sentiment for the stock.
+An evaluator agent reviews the aggregator's output and determines whether it complies with criteria.
+If not, it provides feedback for revision.

 # Architecture Components